fumeko-ts/Mcbe-Gif-to-animated-panorama/README.md

 5.Open Minecraft and use the pack.

-This pack requires you to turn off screen animations in Minecraft.
+6.This pack requires you to turn off screen animations in Minecraft.
 To do this, go to the main menu, open settings, then go to video settings.
 At the top of that page, select “Screen Animations” and make sure it is off.
-If you do not do this, you may experience frequent crashing
+If you do not do this, you may experience frequent crashing.